amytakeuchi/Spillover-Aware-Geo-Incrementality-Experiment-Pipeline/README.md

 ---

 ## What this project does
+Paid social campaigns are easy to run and hard to measure.
+Attribution tools overcount.
+Last-click models ignore cannibalization.
+Aggregate sales trends conflate campaign effects with seasonality.
+The only credible answer is a **geo experiment** with a **rigorous causal estimator**

 This project measures the **true incremental lift** of a paid social campaign across 60 geographic markets.
 It does not stop at a single model.
 It runs five estimators in